Respiratory Tract Infections (RTIs)

 What are symptoms of RTIs?

-Cough, sore throat, runny nose, fever, and shortness of breath.
+Cough, sore throat, runny nose, fever, headache, and fatigue, which can vary depending on the specific infection.

 How are RTIs diagnosed?